NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 $$
 G = Z_i \cross (E - J_i)
 $$
-Defines the instantaneous linear velocity to the goal (target) positions, hence this is what we use to define each column of the Jacobian.
+Defines the instantaneous linear velocity of the chains end effector, hence this is what we use to define each column of the Jacobian.

-Where $Z_i$ is the i'th joint axis of rotation, $E$ is the effectors position and $J_i$ is the i'th joint position / end effectors current position.
+Where $Z_i$ is the i'th joint axis of rotation, $E$ is the chains end effectors position and $J_i$ is the i'th joint position / end effectors current position.
+So this can be see as the cross product of the Joint Axis and the direction from the joint to the end effector.
 Each of these defines a column in the Jacobian, with each component (DOF) been on each row.

 So eg $\partial P_z \over \partial \theta_1$ is the velocity x component of the end effector, by the rotation of joint 1's DOF.
 Which is simply just the x component of the above cross product where the $i$th joint is Joint 1 $J_1$ (Don't confuse j notation with Jacobian) !
 However we can see now that this formulation only makes sense for joints with 1 DOF ?
 As each column defines a single joint, with a single DOF, How would it be possible if each joint has multiple DOFs as they do in our case ?

+###### Relating this to the target effector position :

+I struggled to understand how this is then related to the target effector position, as P is the current location of the end effector of the chain.
+I believe its defined in the LHS where :
+$$
+V = J\dot\theta \\t-c = J(\theta_2 - \theta_1)
+$$
+So using the Jacobian we relate the desired velocity (ie the velocity of the end effector from its current pos to the target pos), to the Jacobian (which is the current velocity of the end effector relative to the joint angles), the LHS and RHS are vectors ofcourse, but this notation is more compact. (t-c is a $3\times1$ vector for each joint in the system).

 ##### Alternate Jacobian Method for multiple DOFs per joint